 What specific steps we take with children under the age of thirteen:

-Duke TIP is firmly committed to protecting the privacy rights of every child participating in its programs, specifically those rights as outlined by the Children’s Online Privacy Protection Act (COPPA).
+Duke TIP is firmly committed to protecting the privacy rights of every child participating in its programs.
 TIP also complies with Duke University’s stringent protection of minors policies.
 Duke TIP will not collect/save data from children under the age of thirteen without the express consent of the child’s parent(s) or legal guardian(s).
 This consent is confirmed by a parent signature allowing student participation at the end of each application and additionally through the use of a credit card associated with the application process if a program fee is required.
 In addition, Duke TIP will not discuss disciplinary situations involving its students or staff under any circumstances in a public forum, including social media, and we have a policy of not disclosing last names, current locations, future scheduling details, or personal contact information when it comes to blog and social media posts involving students who are participating in our programs.
 Both permanent and seasonal staff are trained in these policies before the start of every program.

 What to do if you wish to review your information or ask to have information removed: